-The Chairman of the Joint Chiefs of Staff (CJCS) Instruction CJCSI 1800.01 sets the policies, procedures, objectives, and responsibilities for both officer Professional Military Education (PME) and Joint Officer Professional Military Education (JPME).
-It directs the services and service colleges to comply with the Officer Professional Military Education Policy (OPMEP) by meeting Joint Learning Area (JLA) objectives defined in the OPMEP.
-The latest OPMEP was recently signed, but there was insufficient time to incorporate the subtle changes into the JMO syllabus.
-The Senior Service-Level College (SLC) Joint Learning Area (JLA) objectives from the 29 May 2015 OPMEP are as follows:
+The Chairman of the Joint Chiefs of Staff (CJCS) Instruction CJCSI 1800.01F sets the policies, procedures, objectives, and responsibilities for both officer Professional Military Education (PME) and Joint Professional Military Education (JPME).
+It provides Joint Learning Areas (JLA) as CJCS-approved joint knowledge to be mastered over a continuum of learning.
+As part of the CNC&S/NSC curriculum, the JMO course contributes significantly to the attainment of these JLAs: